slek120/AutoDeck/README.md

 Many social games have a system where you can choose a team of up to a set number of cards.
 The additional limit of cost, usually correlated with your rank or level, prevents you from just choosing the best cards.
 This is an example algorithm to get a decently optimal team.
+O(n) algorithm that takes average 0.8s for 10,000 cards.

 Procedure:
 -------------------------------